status-im/status-keycard/UX_NOTES.md

 ## Initialization

-When the card is delivered, it does not contain any key so it is not able to operate properly.
-The PIN is set to a default one as well and must be changed.
-The GET STATUS command can be used to determine if the card is ready to be used or not.
+When the card is delivered, it does not contain any secret so it is not able to operate properly.
+In this state only the INIT command will work, which allows setting the initial PIN, PUK and pairing password using a temporary secure channel.

+After this first initialization, a master key must be stored on the card.
+It can be recovered from a mnemonic phrase, generated ex-novo using BIP39 or internally on the card.

+The GET STATUS command can be used to determine if the card is ready to be used for signing or not.

 The card is able to generate the mnemonic phrase internally and send it to the client as a sequence of 16-bit numbers which are the indexes in the word dictionary.
 The actual key generation must happen off-card however, because the applet does not